 From your own experience with the products you’ve owned — you know what those parts are (the one’s that tend to break, wear out, or need replacement).

-Tip: Systematically go through your house, your shop/garage, and outdoor area.
+Systematically go through your house, your shop/garage, and outdoor area.
 First consider what you might value as essentials.
 Determine if there any practical spare parts or spares to have on hand for these.
 Look around.
 Look at what you have.
 Maybe room by room.
 Is there anything that stands out whereby you might think about getting a spare (or spare part within that may tend to wear out or break)?

 Again, just pointing out some practical, sensible, preparedness.
 Two is one, and one is none.